 Since Cassini’s 2005 discovery of continually-erupting fountains of icy material on Enceladus, the Saturn moon has become one of the most promising places in the solar system to search for present-day habitable environments.
 Mission scientists announced evidence in March that hydrothermal activity may be occurring on the seafloor of the moon’s underground ocean.
 In September they broke news that its ocean – previously thought to be only a regional sea – was, in fact, global.

-This animation shows NASA’s Cassini spacecraft during its Oct.
-14, 2015, flyby of Enceladus, which will focus on the Saturnian moon’s northern polar region.
-Credits: NASA
+This animation shows NASA’s Cassini spacecraft during its October 14, 2015, flyby of Enceladus, which will focus on the Saturnian moon’s northern polar region.
+Credit: NASA

 “The global nature of Enceladus’ ocean and the inference that hydrothermal systems might exist at the ocean’s base strengthen the case that this small moon of Saturn may have environments similar to those at the bottom of our own ocean,” said Jonathan Lunine, an interdisciplinary scientist on the Cassini mission at Cornell University in Ithaca, New York.
 “It is therefore very tempting to imagine that life could exist in such a habitable realm, a billion miles from our home.”